 - The movie must have a digital copy that is redeemable on iTunes.
 Not every movie that advertises a “Digital HD” version works with Apple’s service.
 Most support the UltraViolet standard for services like VUDU, while others only work with studio-specific services.
 To check if the code is redeemable via iTunes, check the back of the packaging for anything that says “works with iTunes” or something similar.
 Sometimes you’ll find an iTunes logo, although they’re often printed small and are easy to miss.
 A final resort is to search online for reports from other buyers of the movie.

 - The movie itself must be available in 4K on iTunes.
-There’s nothing wrong with getting a nice 1080p digital copy when you redeem your code, but if you’re primary purpose is to get the 4K HDR version, you’ll need to make sure that the movie is already available in that format on the iTunes Store.
+There’s nothing wrong with getting a nice 1080p digital copy when you redeem your code, but if your primary purpose is to get the 4K HDR version, you’ll need to make sure that the movie is already available in that format on the iTunes Store.
 As of the date of this tip, Apple doesn’t indicate 4K support when you browse the movie store in iTunes for macOS or Windows, but it does reveal that information in the iOS version of the store.
 So grab your iPhone or iPad and find the movie you’re interested in via the iTunes app.
 If it supports 4K or HDR, you’ll see it listed under the title.
 If the movie you want isn’t currently available in 4K HDR, you can still redeem the code now and receive the 1080p version.
 If the movie gets upgraded to 4K in the future, so too will your digital copy.

 - Be careful buying used Blu-rays and DVDs.
 Part of the appeal of redeeming codes on iTunes is to get a 4K copy of your favorite movies for cheap, but if you save a few bucks and buy a used Blu-ray or DVD, you may end up with nothing.
 That’s because the code that comes with these physical discs has only one use, so if the previous owner already redeemed it, you’re out of luck.
 That doesn’t mean that you should ignore used discs entirely, but try to obtain an assurance from the seller that the code has never been activated.